zhuxindong/ninja/doc/readme.md

 Currently OpenAI has updated `Login` which requires verification of `Arkose Token`.
 The solution is the same as `GPT-4`.
 Fill in the startup parameters and specify the HAR file `--arkose-auth-har-dir`.
 To create an API-Key, you need to upload the HAR feature file related to the Platform.
 The acquisition method is the same as above.

-Recently, `OpenAI` has canceled the `Arkose` verification for `GPT-3.5`.
-It can be used without uploading the HAR feature file (uploaded ones will not be affected).
-After compatibility, `Arkose` verification may be turned on again, and startup parameters need to be added. `--arkose-gpt3-experiment` enables the `GPT-3.5` model `Arkose` verification processing, and the WebUI is not affected.
-If you encounter `418 I'm a teapot`, you can enable `--arkose-gpt3-experiment` and upload the `HAR` feature.
-If there is no `GPT-3.5` feature, you can also use `GPT-4` Used.
+`OpenAI` cancels `Arkose` verification for `GPT-3.5` and can be used without uploading HAR feature files (uploaded ones will not be affected).
+After compatibility, `Arkose` verification may be turned on again, and startup parameters need to be added`-- arkose-gpt3-experiment` enables the `GPT-3.5` model `Arkose` verification process, and the WebUI is not affected.
+If you encounter `418 I'm a teapot`, you can enable `--arkose-gpt3-experiment`, and you need to upload `HAR` features.
+If there are no `GPT-3.5` features, `GPT-4` features are also required.
+It can be used.
+If it still doesn't work, try to enable `--arkose-gpt3-experiment-solver`, which may use a third-party platform to solve the verification code.

 ### Http Server